Non-Fiction Writers

 Poet, Non-Fiction Writer

 Kevin Hart was born in the UK in 1954, and grew up in London and Brisbane.
 He was educated at the Australian National University and the University of Melbourne.
-An award winning poet, he is the Edwin B. Kyle Professor of Christian Studies in the Department of Religious Studies at the University of Virginia.
+An award winning poet, he is the Jo Rae Wright University Professor in the School of Divinity at Duke University.
 He has written extensively on critical theory, modern poetry and eighteenth century literature.
-He is at present working on a memoir.

-Kevin Hart's latest book of poetry.
-Barefoot, was published in 2018 by Notre Dame Press, and has been selected as a finalist in Poetry in the 2018 Foreword INDIES.
+Kevin Hart's latest book of poetry, Barefoot, was published in 2018 by Notre Dame Press, and was selected as a finalist in Poetry in the 2018 Foreword INDIES.
+He is at present working on three new volumes of poetry.
+Recent books include Lands of Likeness: For a Poetics of Contemplation (Chicago UP, 2023), Dark Land: Memoir of a Secret Childhood (Paul Dry Books, 2024) and Contemplation: The Movements of the Soul (Columbia UP, forthcoming 2024).

 Kevin Walsh